UT Southwestern president elected to National Academy of Sciences' Institute of Medicine

 Dr. Podolsky received his undergraduate degree summa cum laude from Harvard University and his medical degree magna cum laude from Harvard Medical School, followed by residency training in internal medicine and a fellowship in gastroenterology at Massachusetts General.

 Three other Texans also were elected today to the IOM.
-They are: Dr. Joanne Lupton, Distinguished Professor, Regents Professor and William W. Allen Endowed Chair in Nutrition at Texas A&M University; Dr. Roberta Ness, M. David Low Chair in Public Health and dean of the UT School of Public Health in Houston; and Dr. William Sage, vice provost for health affairs and the James R. Dougherty Chair for Faculty Excellence in Law at
+They are: Dr. Joanne Lupton, Distinguished Professor, Regents Professor and William W. Allen Endowed Chair in Nutrition at Texas A&M University; Dr. Roberta Ness, M. David Low Chair in Public Health and dean of the UT School of Public Health in Houston; and Dr. William Sage, vice provost for health affairs and the James R. Dougherty Chair for Faculty Excellence in Law at UT Austin.

 Current Institute of Medicine members at UT Southwestern and the year of their induction are: Dr. Luis Parada (2007), Dr. George Lister (2006), Dr. Ellen Vitetta (2006), Dr. Steven McKnight (2005), Dr. Helen Hobbs (2004), Dr. Norman Gant (2001), Dr. Eric Olson (2001), Dr. Kern Wildenthal (1999), Dr. Carol Tamminga (1998), Dr. Ron Anderson (1997), Dr. Scott Grundy (1995), Dr. Jean Wilson (1994), Dr. Daniel Foster (1989), Dr. Alfred Gilman (1989), Dr. Michael Brown (1987), Dr. Joseph Goldstein (1987), Dr. Ronald Estabrook (1975) and Dr. Donald Seldin (1974).